ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 You should use {{site.data.keyword.cloud_notm}} projects as a deployment option.
 Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

-The IBM Cloud account where your project resides may be different than the IBM Cloud target account, where you are going to install the Watsonx AI SaaS deployable architecture.
-The following refers to the permissions you must have in the project account to create a project and create project tooling resources within the account.
+The {{site.data.keyword.Bluemix_notm}} account where your project is located might be different than the {{site.data.keyword.Bluemix_notm}} target account where you are going to install the Watsonx AI SaaS deployable architecture.
+The following information refers to the permissions you must have in the project account to create a project and create project tooling resources within the account.
 Make sure you have the following access:

 - The Editor role on the Projects service.
 - The Editor and Manager role on the {{site.data.keyword.bpshort}} service